Alfresco/docs-alfresco/process-services/latest/using/share-connector.md

     In the embedded app, you can create process definitions and deploy them to Alfresco Share.

-### Starting a workflow on a file
+### Start a workflow on a file

 In your site’s document library in Alfresco Share, you can start a workflow on one or more files.
 The following steps describe how to initiate a workflow using one of the pre-defined processes on two files.

 **Prerequisite**: You must create your own site in Alfresco Share and have some files and folders added to it.